WAYS TO COOL YOUR GREENHOUSE

 - Providing your plants with a decent flow-through of air is probably the most beneficial thing you can do for them in the heat.

-Not until after you buy and set up a good shade cloth on your greenhouse, will you realize what a difference they make!
+Not until after you buy and set up a good shade cloth on your greenhouse will you realize what a difference they make!

-Make sure you get the right density of shade cloth; we bought 40%, meaning that 40% of the UV light is omitted from entering the greenhouse.
+Make sure you get the right density of shade cloth; we bought 40%, meaning that 40% of the UV light is blocked from entering the greenhouse.
 This is enough light for the plants to grow, yet it made a huge difference with the heat.